Shelter-in-place indicates the following:

 Stay inside your building, or immediately go into the nearest building.

-Move to interior rooms with no windows if possible.
+Move to interior rooms with no windows.
 Rooms that have little or no outside ventilation are preferred.

 Close any open windows and doors, as necessary.